Ronald "Slim" Williams: Business influences

 The influence of father Johnnie Williams on Ronald "Slim" Williams is evident when observing his independent, business-minded nature.
 As the owner of multiple businesses, his father's willingness to work hard for money was instilled within him from a young age.
 This 'hustler' attitude fueled him and his brother's business-minded hunger and pursuit of independence from a young age.

 Musical influences

-The rich musical history and culture within New Orleans is the primary influence that molded Williams into the world-renowned musician that he is today.
+The musical history and culture within New Orleans is the primary influence that molded Williams into the world-renowned musician that he is today.
 The New Orleans musical culture is based on the habits and livelihoods of the people that reside within the city.
 Ultimately, the local identity within New Orleans has a direct impact on musical culture, and it is the unique cultural environment in which Williams grew up that molded his personal and musical career.
 As Williams' label pushed forward the bounce music sound in the United States, it was evident that local identity and his cultural roots influenced his precise music selection, management and production.